 What are my choices for content settings when I set up a supervised account for my child?

 There are three content settings that you can choose from:

-- Explore: Generally aligns with content ratings for viewers aged 9+.
+- Explore: Generally aligns with content ratings for viewers aged 9 or over.
 Videos include vlogs, tutorials, gaming videos, music videos, news and more.
 No live streams, except for Premieres.
-Some videos contain instances of mild violence, offensive language, controlled substances and educational videos related to body image and changes, mental and sexual health.
+Some videos contain instances of mild violence, offensive language and controlled substances.
+Some videos can also contain educational content related to body image and changes, mental and sexual health.

-- Explore more: Generally aligns with content ratings for viewers aged 13+.
+- Explore more: Generally aligns with content ratings for viewers aged 13 or over.
 This setting will include an even larger set of videos.
 Videos include live streams, vlogs, tutorials, gaming videos, music videos, news, educational videos, DIY, arts and crafts, dance and more.
-Some videos contain instances of real-world violence, limited profanity, controlled substances, non-explicit sexual references and topics related to physical, mental and sexual health and wellbeing.
+Some videos contain instances of real-world violence, limited profanity or controlled substances.
+Non-explicit sexual references and topics related to physical, mental and sexual health and wellbeing can also be present.

 - Most of YouTube: This setting includes almost everything on YouTube except for videos marked as 18+ and other videos that may not be appropriate for viewers using supervised experiences.
 Videos include live streams, vlogs, tutorials, gaming videos, music videos, news, educational videos, DIY, arts and crafts, dance and much more.
 Some videos will contain sensitive topics that may be appropriate for older teens, such as graphic violence, adult content, nudity, explicit profanity and topics such as mental illness, dieting and sexual health.

 Learn more in content settings for families using supervised experiences.

 Can I grant my child's supervised account access to YouTube Music or YouTube TV?